unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 Another main issue was finding a way to convert the responses we recieved from our API and converting them into a format that we could parse through, extracting the data we needed, or simply changing how the responses were given from the backend in the first place.
 For example, we chose to use **Axios** to integrate our frontend and backend and part of how Axios works is to add query parameters exactly as they are into the url.
 This meant that for multi-word queries that involed spaces were added as is.
 However, having spaces in a url goes against convention and Axios would return an error.
 By default, Axios would replace spaces with '+', and thus we got around this error by simply changing all the spaces in our parameters through a function in the backend to '+' as well (and vice versa).

-Some of our most vexing issues were present in the integration of an additional API into our website to assist in the analysis of data from our report summaries.
+Some of our most vexing issues were present in the integration of an additional APIs into our website to assist in the analysis of data from our report summaries.
 We experimented with several and continued running into errors that would often seem insurmountable.

 ### What We Would Do Differently ###